-Gutenberg is the new content editor that was released with WordPress 5.0 in late 2018.
-While I was apprehensive about it at first, after learning more about the new editor and playing around with it in the WordPress back-end, I am excited by what I see.
-In today’s post, I will share with you what I’ve learned so far about the new editor.
+Gutenberg block editor, released in late 2018, is the new content editor for WordPress.
+While I was apprehensive about it at first, I am excited by it after learning more about it.
+In today’s post, I will share with you what I know about the new WordPress editor.

 Atomic Blocks plugin

 Gutenberg provides developers the flexibility to create more advanced blocks that are currently not available in WordPress Core.
-The Atomic blocks plugin for example provides additional page-building blocks not offered by the new editor and it’s free.
+For example, the free Atomic blocks plugin provides additional page-building blocks not offered by the new editor.
 To use the atomic blocks, you will need to download and activate the plugin.
-Once activated, you can click the + icon for adding a new block and search for “atomic” to bring up the available Atomic Blocks.
-Select the block you want to add to the editor.
+Once activated, you can click the + icon to add a new block and search for “atomic” to bring up the available Atomic Blocks.

 The Atomic Blocks plugin was built by Array Theme, which was recently acquired by WPEngine.
 Similarly, StudioPress, the creator of the Genesis Framework, was also acquired by WPEngine.
 So you can expect a lot of integration between Genesis and Atomic Blocks plugin.
 Since I tend to use the Genesis Framework in my development work, I am excited by that prospect.

 For a list of other recommended plugins with Gutenberg blocks, check out Bill Erickson’s article on the topic.